Computer Applications in Schools Certificate

 The post-baccalaureate credit certificate program in Computer Applications in Schools is designed to prepare teachers to use computers in their classrooms and to take leadership roles in their schools.
 Those who complete the program will be prepared to teach students about computers; to incorporate computers in their instruction; to select and modify instructional software; to evaluate and select hardware; to create multimedia and hypermedia and to use computers to manage classrooms and schools.
 Completion of this credit certificate program requires 21 units in core and elective courses with a minimum B (3.0) average.

-If you are student in the MA in Educational Technology Track 1: Educational Technology Leadership program, this certificate is earned while completing your degree.
+If you are student in the MA in Educational Technology Track 1: Educational Technology Leadership program, the courses required for this certificate are completed as part of your MA degree (a separate CSU Apply application is required).

 Requirements for the Certificate (21 units)*